xcart/xcart-docs/_pages/kb_en/modules/xc4_to_xc5_migration_wizard/how_xc4_to_xc5_migration_wizard_works.md

 ```

 ## Demo migration
 The user of the module "XC4 to XC5 Migration wizard" may choose to run a migration in the Demo migration mode.
-In this mode, only a limited range of data is migrated.
+To do so, they need to select the option of the same name at the step "4.
+Select" of the migration wizard.
+In the Demo migration mode, only a limited range of data is migrated.
 The idea behind Demo migration mode is that a big X-Cart 4 store may take a really long time to be fully migrated, whereas the user doing a migration wants to know the migration process is going fine sooner than that.
 You wouldn't want to spend hours waiting for a perfect result just to discover the migration has not worked out all right for your particular situation.
 For this reason we implemented a mode that allows you to migrate just some of the data to quickly check the migration results and make sure everything is going as expected before doing a full migration.

 In the Demo migration mode, the following data are migrated:
 * 10 latest orders;